-In summary, HNC believes that the regulatory framework of Medical Foods needs to evolve to reflect the latest advancements and understanding in the science of nutrition, foster innovation and accelerate the access of patients to safe and effective products.
-The above revisions and recommendations are just the start of a broader dialogue HNC looks forward to having with FDA and all relevant stakeholders.
+In summary, HNC appreciates FDA's interest in pursuing meaningful reductions in regulatory burdens while continuing to fulfil its public health obligations.
+The above revision/recommendation is just the start of a broader dialogue HNC looks forward to having with FDA and all relevant stakeholders.
 As significant progress is being made on science-based, evidence-driven approaches to develop nutritional products, like Medical Foods, to help patients with the dietary management of certain diseases and conditions, the regulatory framework needs to provide a clear, consistent and scientifically sound path for these products to reach the patients who need them the most.
-It is critical that the FDA, its interagency offices and related Agencies continue focusing on ways to reduce, modify and/or repeal regulations that inhibit innovation while maintaining high ethical, quality, and scientific standards for the Medical Foods category.
-Implementing the above recommendations is the first step towards an efficient, less burdensome and innovative regulatory system.
-We respectfully request that the above recommendations be taken into consideration as FDA works to achieve its goals.
-HNC looks forward to having continued discussions with FDA in the near future.
+It is critical that the FDA, its interagency offices and related Agencies continue focusing on ways to reduce, modify and/or repeal regulations that inhibit innovation while maintaining high ethical, quality, and scientific standards.
+Implementing the above recommended repeal is the first step towards an efficient, less burdensome and innovative regulatory system.
+We respectfully request that the above recommendation be taken into consideration as FDA works to achieve its goals.
 Please do not hesitate to contact me at 202-207-1122 or mjurch@kellencompany.com if you have any questions regarding these comments or if any additional information may be helpful.